Carry-On: Plot

 Sarkowski detains Mateo for inspection, but Ethan interrupts, holding them both at gunpoint.
-Mateo fatally stabs Sarkowski after Ethan refuses to shoot him, before revealing that he, too, is being coerced; the Watcher having held Mateo's husband Jesse hostage.
+Mateo fatally stabs Sarkowski after Ethan refuses to shoot him, before revealing that he, too, is being coerced; the Watcher is holding Mateo's husband Jesse hostage.

 With time running out, the Traveler guides Ethan to reset the bomb.
 Afterward, Mateo is ordered to kill Ethan, but is killed himself when the plastic gun overheats and explodes.
 The Traveler retrieves the Novichok case and orders the Watcher to kill Nora.
 Ethan uses Mateo's phone to warn her.
 Nora evades the Watcher in the parking garage, but is cornered.
 Jesse breaks free and kills the Watcher.

-En route to the airport with DHS agent John Alcott, Cole soon realizes the agent is an impostor—one of the Traveler's accomplices—so kills him in self-defense.
+En route to the airport with DHS agent John Alcott, Cole soon realizes the agent is an impostor—one of the Traveler's accomplices—so Cole kills him in self-defense.
 Upon arriving at the airport, Cole confronts Ethan and alerts the LAPD, initiating a terminal shutdown.

 Cole uncovers that the Traveler's target is Congresswoman Grace Suarez Turner, a passenger on a flight to Washington, D.C., who advocates for increased weapons funding.
 The Novichok attack is designed to implicate Russia, ensuring congressional approval of substantial defense spending and enriching weapons manufacturers.

 The Traveler boards the flight, unaware that Ethan has switched the bomb into an identical but larger suitcase, forcing him to stow it in the cargo hold instead of the overhead baggage compartment.
 Ethan infiltrates the hold to disarm it, while Nora persuades Cole to allow the flight to take off, preventing the Traveler from becoming suspicious.

-As Ethan begins dismantling the bomb, the Traveler receives a phone alert so confronts him at gunpoint.
+As Ethan begins dismantling the bomb, the Traveler receives a phone alert so he confronts Ethan at gunpoint.
 Before he can re-arm the Novichok and escape via parachute, Ethan locks him inside an airtight refrigeration unit with the nerve agent, killing him, while the plane safely returns to the airport.

 One year later, Ethan is a full-fledged police officer for the LAPD.
 He takes Nora and their infant son on a trip to Tahiti, with Jason and his family joining them.